cys9772/election-blog4/content/post/2024-09-29-blog-post-4-incumbency-advantage/index.md

 ## Introduction -- How should we treat the *incumbency advantage* in our 2024 electoral forecasts?

 Humans are predictable creatures.
-For example, if you choose a seat to sit in on the first day of lecture, chances are, you'll choose the same spot next week.
+For example, if you choose a seat on the first day of lecture, you'll likely choose the same spot next week.
 And the week after that -- probably until the last day of class.
 Is this the same for voting behavior?
-When it comes to elections, incumbents seem to hold a similar seat-saving advantage.
+Regarding elections, incumbents seem to hold a similar seat-saving advantage.
 Voters often stick with the familiar, and the incumbency advantage becomes a powerful force in shaping election outcomes.
 But is this advantage truly as reliable as picking the same lecture seat, or is it more complicated?

-Moreover, when existing presidents do a poor job at handling national concerns such as social upheaval or economic downturn, they leave a sour taste in the public's memory.
+Moreover, when existing presidents do a poor job of handling national concerns such as social upheaval or economic downturn, they leave a sour taste in the public's memory.
 Perhaps this tarnished reputation lingers, making voters more inclined to seek change rather than continuity -- just as how a coffee spill might make you choose a new lecture seat...

 As usual, to analyze these questions, we'll start with the data.
 So, let's dive in!

 ## War and Incumbency

 War is an unbelievably challenging time for most countries.
-It is in these pivotal moments when we look towards our leaders to navigate this environment with strength, decisiveness, and humility.
+In these pivotal moments, we look towards our leaders to navigate this environment with strength, decisiveness, and humility.
 Therefore, taking data between 1948 and 2024, I've produced the following summary for incumbency re-election:

 |reelect_president |  N| Percent|